Garden Bed Compost Amendment Calculator

 How much compost should I add to my garden bed?

-NC State Extension (AG-593) recommends 2–3 inches for clay soils (incorporate to 4–6 in) and 3–4 inches for sandy soils (incorporate to 6–8 in).
-For established beds, 1–2 inches annually as surface application.
+NC State Extension (AG-593) calls for 2–3 inches of compost for clay soils (incorporated to 4–6 in) and 3–4 inches for sandy soils (incorporated to 6–8 in).
+If the bed's already established, 1–2 inches a year as a surface application is enough.

 How deep should I incorporate compost?